openebs-archive/openebs-docs/docs/mongodb.md

          syncedTo: Mon Oct 23 2017 07:28:27 GMT+0000 (UTC)
          0 secs (0 hrs) behind the primary

+* The way the PVCs are associated with a deployment in a StatefulSet are different and don't follow the same process as a Deployment.
+The StatefulSet internally creates the PVC objects.
+Also currently a delete Statefulset doesn't delete the corresponding PVCs created.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>
    (function(h,o,t,j,a,r){